-Democracy: making decisions together as part of the focus on self-confidence and self-awareness as cited in Personal, Social and Emotional Development:
+1. Democracy: making decisions together as part of the focus on self-confidence and self-awareness as cited in Personal, Social and Emotional Development:

-What does our Pre-School do to promote this?
+What do we do to promote this?

 Managers and staff encourage children to see their role in the bigger picture, encouraging children to know their views count, value each other's views and values and talk about their feelings, for example when they do or do not need help.